 In the past few decades, X-ray detection has become a viable form of threat detection for food manufacturers.
 As technology improves and the costs drop, food manufacturers have more choice in how to approach their food safety options.
 The introduction of X-ray inspection as an offline service provides the ideal complement to inline inspection capabilities.

 This is the simplest method for keeping unwanted materials out of your inventory.
-Magnetic separators can gather ferrous objects, which are objects that contain iron, and some stainless steal.
+Magnetic separators can gather ferrous objects, which are objects that contain iron, and some stainless steel.

 Metal detectors locate metal contaminants in food as it passes through the manufacturing line.
 There are several brands of metal detectors which can be used in different types of food manufacturing environments.